NASA-JAXA’s XRISM Telescope Clocks Hot Wind of Galaxy M82

 A team led by Erin Boettcher, an astrophysicist at the University of Maryland and NASA's Goddard Space Flight Center, used the XRISM space telescope to measure the velocity of superheated plasma streaming from M82, the starburst galaxy nicknamed the Cigar for its elongated shape.
 The hot wind came in at roughly 1,700 kilometers per second, the team reported in Nature on March 25 — faster than some prior models expected, and fast enough to carry gas well beyond the galaxy's gravitational reach.
 The escape velocity for M82 is around 450 km/s; the measured wind is roughly triple that.

 "We see the gas moving even faster than some models predict, more than enough to drive the wind all the way to the edge of the galaxy," Boettcher said in a statement from NASA.
-M82 sits about 12 million light-years away in the constellation Ursa Major and is forming stars at roughly 10 times the Milky Way's rate — which is why it's classified as a starburst galaxy, and why it has enough supernovae and stellar winds to drive an outsized outflow in the first place.
+M82 sits about 12 million light-years away in the constellation Ursa Major and is forming stars at roughly 10 times the Milky Way's rate — which is why it has enough supernovae and stellar winds to drive an outsized outflow in the first place.

 What Resolve actually did

-The measurement came from XRISM's Resolve instrument, a microcalorimeter spectrometer developed jointly by NASA and JAXA, the Japan Aerospace Exploration Agency.
+The measurement came from XRISM's Resolve instrument, a microcalorimeter spectrometer developed jointly by NASA and JAXA.
 XRISM (the X-ray Imaging and Spectroscopy Mission) launched from Tanegashima Space Center on September 6, 2023 — not a concept, not a roadmap, a working spacecraft in orbit.
 Resolve's 36-pixel detector array, chilled to roughly -270 degrees Celsius, resolves X-ray energies to about 7 electron-volts.
-For context, the CCD-based spectrometers on Chandra and XMM-Newton — the previous generation of X-ray observatories — manage 100 to 150 eV.
-That difference in resolution is why older instruments could estimate velocities from M82's hot gas only indirectly; Resolve can read the Doppler broadening of iron emission lines directly, giving a genuine speed measurement rather than an inference.
+For context, the CCD-based spectrometers on Chandra and XMM-Newton manage 100 to 150 eV.
+That difference in resolution is why older instruments could estimate velocities from M82's hot gas only indirectly; Resolve reads the Doppler broadening of iron emission lines directly, giving a genuine speed measurement rather than an inference.

 The gas the team measured is not the visible wind.
 M82's extended cool wind, observable in optical and ultraviolet light, stretches roughly 40,000 light-years from the galaxy's disk.
 The hot wind traced by XRISM is a separate, inner-layer outflow at 45 million degrees Fahrenheit, thought to be powered by the collective energy of supernovae and stellar winds in the galaxy's densely packed core.
-"A fast starburst wind consumes most of the energy from supernovae," as the paper's title puts it — meaning the outflow isn't just moving gas, it's acting as a primary thermostat for the galaxy's star-forming engine.
+"A fast starburst wind consumes most of the energy from supernovae," as the paper's title puts it — meaning the outflow is acting as a primary thermostat for the galaxy's star-forming engine.

 The missing gas problem